ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When performing the authorization checks, the Group Manager uses GROUPNAME as TARGETNAME, and "Delete" as PERMISSION.

-Otherwise, the Group Manager continues processing the request, which MUST fail it the OSCORE group is active.
-That is, the DELETE request MUST yield the deletion of the OSCORE group only if the corresponding status parameter 'active' has current value `false` (0xf4).
-The Administrator can ensure that, by first performing an update of the group-configuration resource associated with the OSCORE group (see {{configuration-resource-post}} and {{configuration-resource-patch}}), and setting the corresponding status parameter 'active' to `false` (0xf4).

-If, upon receiving the DELETE request, the current value of the status parameter 'active' is `true` (0xf5), the Group Manager MUST reply with a 4.00 (Bad Request) response.
-The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+If the OSCORE group is active, i.e., the current value of the status parameter 'active' is `true` (0xf5), then the request MUST fail and the Group Manager MUST reply with a 4.00 (Bad Request) response.
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 10 ("Group currently active").

+That is, the request yields the deletion of the OSCORE group only if the OSCORE group is inactive, i.e., the corresponding status parameter 'active' has current value `false` (0xf4).
+The Administrator can ensure that, by first performing an update of the group-configuration resource associated with the OSCORE group (see {{configuration-resource-post}} and {{configuration-resource-patch}}) and setting the corresponding status parameter 'active' to `false` (0xf4).

 After a successful processing of the DELETE request, the Group Manager performs the following actions.